dmbarbour/wikilon/docs/AwelonLang.md

 Our projectional editors may further support views of the dictionary, not just views of a specific program.
 Ad-hoc sessions could perhaps be encoded as `[foo][bar][baz]`, loading all three definitions into an editor.
 But we can also use structured sessions, e.g. render `foo-c1`, `foo-b3`, etc. as a spreadsheet `foo` with each cell as a separate word.
 A REPL or notebook application might use a word per line, implicitly continuing the prior line (e.g. `:repl-3 repl-2 command3`).

-### Namespaces

-It is not difficult to recognize a comment as declaring a qualified namespace.

-        using long-prefix as lp; lp-foo
-            becomes
-        "using long-prefix as lp"(a2)d long-prefix-foo

-However, I don't recommend this!
-Namespace declarations in code too easily become a form of boiler-plate (especially for one-liner functions).
-They also interact awkwardly with copy-paste.
-Further, namespaces fixated in code don't allow for much user customization.

-Instead, I propose to move namespaces to the editor layer: an editor can track a user's set of preferred nicknames together with other user-model data like a clipboard.
-Users can manage this set, perhaps switch between packages based on current project.
-It's up to each user and the editor's feature set.
-Further, it blends nicely into richer views - namespaces are essentially a very limited form of user-defined, pluggable view.

-*Aside:* I'm interested in use of color as an alternative to prefixes, e.g. such that `html-div` is written in a different color from `math-div`.
-This would give us a more concise notation.

 ### Named Local Variables

 Although tacit programming styles are suitable for many problems, they make an unnecessary chore of sophisticated data shuffling.
 Fortunately, we can support conventional let and lambda expressions as a projection.
 Consider a lightweight syntax where `\x` indicates we'll pop a value from the stack and assign it to a local variable `x` for the remainder of our current definition or block.
 Thus `[\x EXPR]` becomes an equivalent to `(λx.EXPR)`, while `[X] \x BODY` corresponds to `let x = [X] in BODY`.
 We can represent this via bidirectional rewriting: